OPEN-ACCESS

 Spontaneous User Request

-The FAMES Pilot Line is currently accepting Spontaneous User Requests, if your needs go beyond the 2025 Open-Access Call.
+The FAMES Pilot Line is currently accepting Spontaneous User Requests,

 Once you submit a Spontaneous User Request to access the FAMES Pilot Line,